 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega shows how items in your home may have important family history information helpful to your genealogy.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 When we begin our genealogy research journey we are instructed to start with information about ourselves and work backward.
 Starting with yourself is easy considering you are the expert of your life.
 Tracing the next generation or two may also be easier with the use of documents and photos found in your home.

 In fact, home sources are one of the first sources you should look for in your research pursuit.
 There are many items in your home that can help with your family history research.
 For some good ideas, look at this handy checklist published by Brigham Young University.

 A home source is simply an item that has genealogical value that is stored in your home or a family member’s home.
 A few examples of home sources include immigration papers, yearbooks, newspaper clippings, and land deeds.
 But a home source can be much more than a document listing a name, date, or place.

 In some cases, a home source has obvious genealogical value – like an obituary or a birth certificate – but other items can also have research value, including: